PrizmaX: 2006-09: Clap!, First recording projects

 Clap! performance series for a location for the period of time that is 2006 where members perform covers songs originally done by major artists.
 Usually only a number of members perform because the members live in different neighborhoods.
-Tim Kurokawa and two former PrizmaX members were featured in Matsurika & Alice's song HUG~Dakishimete Kudasai.
+Tim Kurokawa and two former PrizmaX members were featured in Matsuriruka & Alice's song HUG~Dakishimete Kudasai.

 In 2007, it was announced that PrizmaX Jr. would dissolve and the members of both groups would be combined to form a large 10-member group.

 In 2008, current member Win Morisaki joined PrizmaX, transferred from another unit at the time, to replace additional leavings.
 Members Satoshi Tomiura left the group to become an actor.
 Renki Nemoto also left and Kenta Asada left the group in May of that year.
 Jin Sugiyama took a hiatus from the group to prepare for his exams.

 PrizmaX participated in Crystal's single Crystal Children, released in April, in the B-side Heart of Crystal as a feature.
 In November, a ballad version of the song was released.
 In December 24, Tim Kurokawa released his first cover album TIM 1st.
 Cover Collection.

 Tim Kurokawa was also featured in autumn leave's song Wanna Be the One from her 2nd Album Shake It!.
 He performed 4 songs for the compilation album ViVi presents HOLIDAY STYLE selected by LENA FUJII.
 In 2009, Tim was also featured in miu-clipss Addicted from the album Rhythm of My Heart.
 In September, Olivet Taylor announced his hiatus from the group.